Staffing overview policy

 • Visitors, volunteers and students on placement policy

-• Preventing exposure to tobacco, E-cigarettes, alcohol and other drugs policy
+• Preventing exposure to tobacco, e-cigarettes, alcohol and other drugs policy

-• Recruitment policy
+• staffing policies, including Recruitment policy

 Victorian Government and departmental policies

-• Victorian Public Sector Values
+• Department and Victorian Public Sector values

 • Victorian Public Sector Employment Principles and Standards